Week 20: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - On Thursday, Flynn’s lawyer said he had offered his testimony to the FBI and the House and Senate intelligence committees in exchange for immunity.
 Per his lawyer, Robert Kelner, so far there are no takers.

 - The next morning, Trump tweeted that Flynn should ask for immunity in this “witch hunt.”

 - Robert Kelner tweeted on November 12, 2016, “A prediction: Donald Trump will make novel and unusual use of the President’s pardon power.
 An under-utilized tool of political power.”

 - Jeremy Bash, an ex-intel official, said Flynn could only get immunity if he could deliver evidence against someone higher up the chain: Trump.

-- A federal judge approved the $25mm Trump University settlement for defrauding more than 6,000 students, and with all the news, no one really noticed.
+- A federal judge approved the $25 million Trump University settlement for defrauding more than 6,000 students, and with all the news, no one really noticed.

 - NBC reported that the Obama administration was so concerned that Trump would destroy documents related to the Russia probe, that they created a list with serial numbers and hand delivered it to all members of the Senate Intelligence Committee.

 - At a press conference before Senate Intelligence Committee hearings, Burr said Russia hired more than 1,000 hackers to create fake, anti-Hillary news.
 Warner added that Russia targeted key swing states, including MI, PA and WI.

 - The Senate Intelligence Committee held its first day of hearings on Thursday.
 All experts who testified concurred on Russia’s involvement.

 - Former special agent Clint Watts testified that one of reason Russia’s attacks were so successful is Trump and his team amplified and seemingly coordinated with propaganda coming out of Russia.